ushby/ushby-xng/README.rst

 Make a donation
 ===============

-You can support the SearXNG project by clicking on the donation page: https://www.paypal.com/donate/?hosted_button_id=9VDQJ457KE8SQ
+You can support the UshbyXNG project by clicking on the donation page: https://www.paypal.com/donate/?hosted_button_id=9VDQJ457KE8SQ